prakharsingh95/Model-vs-Model-Free-RL/README.md

 * Train VAE as above (duh!)
 * Call train_mdrnn.py

+#### Training Controller
+  * Train the VAE and MDRNN
+  * Call python train_controller.py --n-samples 4 --pop-size 6 --target-return 950 --max-workers=12
+    * max-workers sets how many population parameters to run in parallel, where each population requires a core for evaluation

-Note that training the MDRNN requires that the VAE is well trained!
+Note that training the MDRNN requires that the VAE is well trained, and training the controller requires that both the VAE and MDRNN are well trained!

 ### Training DQN